splunk/public-o11y-docs/gdi/opentelemetry/components/probabilistic-sampler-processor.rst

 Error handling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This processor considers it an error when the arriving data has no randomess.
-This includes conditions where the TraceID field is invalid, such as 16 zero bytes, and where the log record attribute source has zero bytes of information.
+This processor considers it an error when the arriving data has no randomness.
+This includes conditions where the TraceID field is invalid, such as 16 zero bytes, and where the log record ``attribute_source`` has zero bytes of information.

 By default, if errors are detected the data is refused.
 To change this behavior and allow erroneous data to pass through the processor, set the ``fail_closed`` property to ``false``.